 But then again, I would like to highlight there is a large population of Finnish expats in Finland and overseas.
 A large number of them live in Hong Kong and New York, for instance.

-TH: What are your dreams and visions for the future?
+WW: What are your dreams and visions for the future?

 Dexter: To have a fulfilling career and family across Europe, Asia and the States.
 Ultimately to be happy. 🙂

-TH: Finland would be celebrating its 100 years of independence next year.
+WW: Finland would be celebrating its 100 years of independence next year.
 What are your dreams and visions for Finland’s future?

 Dexter: Finland and Europe has sailed some really rough waters in recent years.